bezzlab/mzIdentMLVisualiser/README.md

 * webcontroller - Galaxy plugin (Server side)

 Galaxy visualisation plugin files are splitted into two folders which are called protviewer and webcontroller.
 Additionally, we have a galaxy tool called "mzIdentMLToJSON" which generates temporary JSON files to speed up data loading for visualisation plugin.
-You need to integrate both plugin and tool in order to work with the plugin, because galaxy tool contains dependancy files for the plugin.
-Although it is mandatory to integrate both plugin and tool, after the integration, you can use only plugin alone without using galaxy tool.
+You need to integrate both plugin and tool in order to work with the visualisation, because galaxy tool contains dependancy files for the visualisation plugin.
+Although it is mandatory to integrate both plugin and tool, after the integration, you can use plugin alone without using galaxy tool.
 However, we strongly recommend to use this galaxy tool prior to visualize mzIdentML files for a much faster visualising speed.

 ## Installation